isomerpages/mha-hdg/index.md

       image: /images/G2_1.jpg
   - infopic:
       subtitle: MANY FAITHS, ONE PEOPLE
-      description: Singapore's common spaces - places where people of different races and faiths interact and create shared experiences.
+      description: Singapore’s common spaces are a central building block of religious harmony.
+Take a look at how the state, the community and the individual can protect them.
       alt: "G3: MANY FAITHS, ONE PEOPLE"
       image: /images/G3_1.jpg
   - infopic: